unzew/apostles/charter.md

 The Vice Speaker's position is obtained through nomination and appointment of a predecessor.
 The office of Vice Speaker will be considered the second point of contact for the Provincial Administrator of Orders in the event the Speaker cannot be contacted.
 The Vice Speaker will be the individual who attends provincial Councils of the Orders when the Speaker is not available.

+They will monitor all political and provincial information and intelligence.
+They will then relay the information to the Speaker and Council.

 During states of war the Vice Speaker is directly responsible for organizing the combat efforts of the Apostles.
 During times of non-conflict the Vice Speaker works primarily as a recruiter and personal relations specialist.

 It is the Vice Speaker's responsibility to understand the Charter, Bylaws, and possible amendments.
 It is the duty of the Vice Speaker to support the Speaker in helping with the organization of the order.

 In certain situations it may become necessary to take a vote of "No Confidence" against the Vice Speaker and remove him or her from the position.
 If this occurs, the Council and Speaker will meet to appoint a new Vice Speaker.
-Otherwise there are no term limits on the Vice Speaker's office, the Vice Speaker position is held for life or until the Vice Speaker resigns or is voted out of Office or become inactive for a period of 6 months.
+Otherwise there are no term limits on the Vice Speaker's office: the Vice Speaker position is held for life or until the Vice Speaker resigns or is voted out of Office or become inactive for a period of 6 months.

 ### 3. Treasurer